-As inflation continues skyrocketing, many people may be wondering what they can do to support small businesses while sticking to their own budgets.
+As the holiday season approaches, many people may be wondering what they can do to support small businesses while sticking to their own budgets.

-No matter which type of small business you frequent — whether it’s a restaurant, a hair salon or a clothing boutique — here are some of the best ways you can support small businesses without breaking the bank.
+No matter which type of small business you frequent — whether it’s a restaurant, a hair salon or a clothing boutique — here are some of the best ways you can support small businesses without breaking the bank this holiday season.

 Ask the Owner: How Can I Help?

 Rather than guess the best way to support a small business, consider introducing yourself to the owner and taking a few minutes to have a brief one-on-one conversation.